 Venmo, owned by PayPal, initially gained popularity for being an easy way to make peer-to-peer (P2P) payments, with a 64% increase in payment volume year-over-year in 2019.
 Last year Venmo expanded to retail brands, offering a payment button anywhere PayPal was also accepted.
 Google Pay, Apple Pay and Amazon Pay have also become popular choices for digital retailers looking for younger consumers, frictionless transactions, high mobile conversions and less cart abandonment.

-New Ecommerce Companies Appreciate The Credibility Big Brand Payment Gateways Give Them
+New Ecommerce Companies Appreciate The Credibility Big Brand Payment Solutions Give Them

 A 2019 Digiday article that looked into the rise of Amazon Pay attributed some of the success of Amazon Pay to the credibility Amazon can bring new ecommerce brands.
 “At the time we rolled out [Amazon Pay], we didn’t have the brand awareness,” Noelle Sader, VP of Marketing at apparel brand Lulus told Digiday.
 “Amazon is a brand that people trust and generally have faith in.”
 Sadler added that exit surveys from customers suggest they are happy with the Amazon Pay checkout experience.